karlgroves/day-one-theme/wp-content/themes/dayone/readme.txt

 - - DESCRIPTION - -

-Bones Wordpress theme builds on an already "bare essentials" theme and makes improvements to the theme's accessibility.
+Day One Wordpress theme builds on an already "bare essentials" theme and makes improvements to the theme's accessibility.

 By having a good starting point will get you on your way without much trouble, but this theme in no way guarantees your site's accessibility.

 @TODO add resources here for learning about accessibility

-ORIGINAL DESCRIPTION- BLANKSLATE
+ORIGINAL DESCRIPTION- BLANKSLATE THEME

 This theme is aimed at web professionals, but is of course available and supported for anyone.